Skip to main content

 All listing information is self-reported.
 Verify information before conducting business.
 Learn how to verify information before buying

 Quince is the absolute sweetest boy.
-He was our pick of the litter, biggest boy and the sweetest personality of the litter.
+He was our pick of the litter.
 As he grew we noticed he developed an Entropion eye lid which is where the eye lid turns in.
 There is a vet in PA.
-That specializes in fixing them so we planned to take Quince and get it done.
-We are farmers too and this long trip is just not working out for us.
-The vet does this for just a 100 dollars so its not a big expense its just time for us.
-Quince would have been 1800.
+That specializes in fixing them very cheap so we planned to take Quince and get it done.
+We have just not had the time.
+Its a simple procedure.
 I love this sweet boy and we have fallen in love with him.
 There is nothing not to love about him!
-Hes a clunky chunk that melts in your lap the moment hes in front of you he just melts into you.
-Gosh I love him.
-But its time to let him find his perfect family.
-We know someone is out there that will adore him as much as we do and maybe had a little more time then we've been able to.
-Its not a big rush as his are not severe but should eventually get fixed for sure.
-Please feel free to reach out to us to come and see him or I can also meet in nearby states with him as well if you cant make the trip of youre a bit further.
+Hes a clunky chunk that melts in your lap the moment he's in front of you.
+We are looking for his perfect family that can give him all the time and love he deserves.
+Please feel free to reach out to us to come and see him!
 His parents are here Genny and Remington which I will post pics of!
 They are absolutely beautiful and wonderful so its no surprise Quince is the perfect mix of them both!
-Our website is www.happytrails-homestead.com of you'd like to check it out and see our dogs and the way we raise our puppies and how loved they all are!
+Our website is www.happytrails-homestead.com

 Coat Colors: